Is it by how carefully groomed his hair is?

 Now let's get down to business.

-#1 The Tie Should Compliment the Shirt & Jacket
+#1 The Tie Should Complement the Shirt & Jacket

 That's like installing your garage door to match the color of your lawnmower. 🙂